Database Providers

 Database is an integral part of any application.
 DOM Cloud provides a free, opt-in OS-Wide MariaDB 10.11, PostgreSQL 17.4 and Valkey 8.0 databases available for every website in every tier.

-Databases is opt-in, disabled by default.
+Databases are opt-in, disabled by default.
 To enable it, go to deploy tab and execute one of these:

 features: